ONSdigital/survey-assist-utils/utils/logging/README.md

 - Configurable log levels
 - Module name truncation for cleaner logs
 - Additional context support for all log messages
+- Graceful fallback to local logging when GCP dependencies are unavailable

 ## Installation